Odafe88/Odafe88/README.md

-## 👋 HWelcome to my Github profile!
+## 👋 Welcome to my Github profile!
 I'm Dafe
 - I'm a software developer from Lagos, Nigeria.
 I'm constantly exploring new ways to create immersive and user-friendly web experiences.
 Currently, I'm expanding my skills by diving into the cloud.
 - When I'm not coding, you can find me playing basketball, making beats or just sleeping.
 - 💞️ If you're looking to collaborate on exciting projects or have any questions about my work, feel free to reach out.
 Let's connect and create something amazing together! 🚀